boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 {{?I-D.ietf-idr-flowspec-network-slice-ts}} specifies a BGP Flowspec extension for NRP traffic steering.

-### BGP-LS Filters
+### BGP-LS Filters in SR

-{{?I-D.drake-teas-bgp-ls-filter-nrp}} specifies BGP-LS filters for NRPs.
+{{?I-D.drake-teas-bgp-ls-filter-nrp}} specifies new BGP-LS attributes, called BGP-LS Filters, for NRPs in SR networks.
+A BGP-LS Filter provides a description of a subset of the links and nodes in an underlay network.
+Ingress PE selects a path to an egress PE from the topology defined by the BGP-LS Filters it has imported for a given VPN.

 ### SR Policies Extensions

 #### BGP

-{{?I-D.dong-idr-sr-policy-nrp}} and {{?I-D.liu-idr-bgp-network-slicing}} define extensions to BGP in order to advertise NRP-ID in an SR Policy.
+{{?I-D.dong-idr-sr-policy-nrp}} and {{?I-D.liu-idr-bgp-network-slicing}} define extensions to BGP in order to advertise NRP ID in an SR Policy.
+The NRP ID is encoded in 4 octets.

 #### BGP-LS

 {{?I-D.chen-idr-bgp-ls-sr-policy-nrp}} specifies SR Policy extensions for NRP in BGP-LS.
+The NRP ID is encoded in 4 octets.

 ### PCEP Extensions

 {{?I-D.dong-pce-pcep-nrp}} specifie Path Computation Element Communication Protocol (PCEP) extensions for NRP.

-### LSP Ping/Traceroute Extensions

-{{?I-D.liu-mpls-lsp-ping-nrp}} specifies extenstions to the LSP Ping/Traceroute to convey NRP-ID in SR domains.
+The NRP ID is encoded in 4 octets.

 ## Virtual Transport Networks (VTNs)